vvcb/paesoe-test/index.md

 title: Home
 menu_order: 0
 ---
-Welcome to the Professional Association of Integrated Emergency Surgery Officers of Ethiopia.
+Welcome to the Professional Association of Emergency Surgery Officers of Ethiopia.

 Surgical and obstetric emergencies are a major cause of death in Ethiopia.
 Maternal and infant mortality from perinatal complications remain unacceptably high.